pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/03_related_work/datasets.md

 The author is not a lawyer.
 Please check licenses and other terms of use before using any of the mentioned assets for personal or commercial projects.
 Copyright laws and regulations regarding fair use will also differ by country.
 Please be especially careful with the redistribution or the commercial use of any dataset, especially reselling.

+You can also contact the author for a comprehensive training dataset for academic purposes.

 ## Icons, sketches, illustrations

 ### Google Material icons